 6. Repeat steps 3-5 with the second head of cabbage.
 Once you remove the second cabbage head from the boiling water, keep the pot of boiling water.
-You may need it to soften some of the cabbage leaves, if they are not pliable enough for folding the vegan cabbage rolls.
+You may need it to soften some of the leaves, if they are not pliable enough for folding the vegan cabbage rolls.

 8. If one of the leaves feels a little too “crisp”, put it back in the boiling water for a few seconds.
 The leaves need to be easy to fold.
-The innermost part of the cabbage does not work well for making stuffed cabbage rolls, so reserve it and use it in another recipe (see the notes for suggestions).
+The innermost part of the cabbage does not work well for making vegan stuffed cabbage rolls, so reserve it and use it in another recipe (see recipe notes for a suggestion).

 9. Now, that the leaves are ready to use, let’s go back to working on the vegan cabbage roll filling.
 In a skillet, add the onion, vegan butter and a dash of salt.
-Saute over medium-high heat until the onions are transparent (or ~6 minutes).
+Sauté over medium-high heat until the onions are transparent (or ~6 minutes).

 10. Add the tempeh bacon, smoked paprika, garlic powder, and onion powder to the skillet.
 Stir around for ~3 minutes over medium-high heat.
 Then, add it to the mixing bowl with the rice.
 Stir to combine everything together.
 Set aside.

 11. It’s time to prep the slow cooker with the sauerkraut-tomato sauce for the vegan cabbage rolls.
 In the bottom of a slow cooker or crockpot, add ~⅓ cup of the tomato puree and ¼ cup of the sauerkraut.
 Mix together and spread evenly across the bottom.

-12. Now, it’s time to fold the rolls.
+12. Finally, it’s time to fold the vegan cabbage rolls.
 Run your knife along the midrib of the cabbage leaf and shave it down (see photo above).
 This will make the leaf much easier to fold.

 13. Turn the leaf over, so the area where you shaved part of midrib away is facing down.
-Put 2-3 Tbsp of the filling in the center of the leaf.
+Put 2-3 Tbsp of the vegan cabbage roll filling in the center of the leaf.